jdsolo/jdsolo.github.io/_pages/collabs.md

 - <a href="https://www.gearons.org/about/">Hoang NGUYEN</a>
   <p>Machine Learning Engineer - Amazon   |   Research Associate - University of Tokyo, Dept. of Bioengineering

- Whether you are in academia or industry, if there is an opportunity for collaboration or even consultation, let's talk!
+<p>Whether you are in academia or industry, if there is an opportunity for collaboration or even consultation, let's talk!</p>